Andrew-71/hibiscus/README.md

 log_file=config/log.txt  # Where to store the log file if it is enabled enable_scram=false  # Whether the app should shut down if there are 3 or more failed login attempts within 100 seconds

-# Not present by default, set only if you want to be notified of any failed login attempts over telegram
+# Not present by default, set only if you want to be notified of any failed login attempts over Telegram
-tg_token=tgtoken
-tg_chat=chatid
+# Values correspond to API flags, see https://core.telegram.org/bots/api#sendmessage
+tg_token=your_telegram_token
+tg_chat=chat_id
+tg_topic=message_thread_id
 ```

 ### Docker deployment: